idanyadgar/SDN-Telemetry/README.md

 ## Working with PNDA
 Working with PNDA should be the same like you did with red PNDA, but now the **watchdog** will have a cluster of kafka servers to send the data to.

-The only change will be the source from which you will read the data from, when writing analytics with Jupyter Notebook, according to the topic you sent your data to.
+The only change will be the source from which you will read the data when writing analytics with Jupyter Notebook, according to the topic you sent your data to.
 You can read further [here](http://pnda.io/pnda-guide/streamingest/topic-preparation.html), mainly the **Dataset location**.